 Modular Product Architecture

 A Modular Product Architecture is a geometrical and logical structure for building a type of product based on a Modular System.
-An example company uses one Modular System for both Washers and Dryers.
-However, the Washers and Dryers have different Modular Product Architectures.
+For example, a company can use one Modular System for both washers and dryers.
+However, the washers and dryers have different Modular Product Architectures.

-Modularization is the activity of subdividing a system of products into modules increasing its level of modularity.
+Modularization is the activity of subdividing a system of products into modules.
 Modularization can act on any combination of hardware, electronics, software, and services.

-Configuration rules are governing how a product is allowed to be combined from module variants.
-The modular product architecture describes structure: How the product is built, the Configuration rules describe logics for what modular variants can be combined, and define how customer needs are translated to a suitable configuration.
-Configuration rules can also control business logic: Packaging and pricing of products and features.
+Configuration Rules govern how a product is allowed to be combined from a set of module variants.
+The Modular Product Architecture describes structure, how the product is built.
+The Configuration Rules describe the logic for what module variants can be combined and define how customer needs are translated to a suitable configuration.
+Configuration rules can also control business logic.
+For example, the packaging and the pricing of products and features.

 A Product Configurator is a software solution that executes configuration rules.
 It can be customer-facing in the form of a sales configurator/CPQ solution.
-But a product configurator can also be used internally to create bills of material for production or engineering or automatically generate drawings for customizable products.
+But a Product Configurator can also be used internally to create bills of material for production, and engineering, or to automatically generate drawings for customizable products.

 Cost of Complexity

-Cost of complexity is often used to describe the expenses caused by introducing new products and managing the variety of products produced.
-Many different products would cause a high cost of complexity, fewer and more similar products a low cost of complexity.
+The Cost of Complexity is used to describe the expenses caused by introducing new offerings and managing the variety of products produced.
+Many different products would cause a high cost of complexity.
+Whereas fewer and more similar products result in a low cost of complexity.
 In essence, it is a way to understand the economy of scale and how products affect it.
-Modularization can be used to improve the economy of scale while keeping configurability in the product.
+Modularization can be used to improve the economy of scale while keeping configurability in the products.
 Scale is reached on the module level rather than on the product level resulting in a better market offering with far fewer parts.

 A product platform is a collection of similar products that are grouped to enable cross-product sharing of certain components.
 Product platforms often can become rigid and inflexible when new or different customer adaptations are required.
-Platforms are also more difficult to enforce the re-use of components across products.
-Modularization can improve and a Modular Platform can be used as a synonym to a Modular System.
+Platforms are also more difficult to enforce the re-use of components across product lines.
+Note: Modularization and a Modular Platform can be used as a synonym for a Modular System.
 Volkswagen is a great example of transitioning from products to platforms to modular systems.